GoogleCloudPlatform/professional-services/tools/gce-google-keys-to-cmek/README.md

-# Update GCE Disks Endription Key in use
+# Update GCE Instance Disks Encryption Key

 Update disks attached to a GCE instance to customer-managed encryption keys stored in Cloud KMS.
 This operation is performed in-place so the GCE VM